Amazon KDP Select has many benefits, but all at the cost of exclusivity

 If you are self-published, you have certainly made your paperbacks and ebooks available on Amazon.
 For your ebooks, you have probably also enrolled in KDP Select.

-But what happens when you make the decision to exit KDP Select and publish your ebooks with an aggregator to gain access to Apple iBooks, Barnes & Noble, Kobo and others?
+But what happens when you make the decision to exit KDP Select and publish your ebooks with an aggregator such as Draft2Digital or Smashwords to gain access to Apple iBooks, Barnes & Noble, Kobo and others?

 It makes sense to want to make your ebooks available to as many readers as possible, and from the viewpoint of being an independent author, exclusivity goes against the grain of what being independent means.